EastAgile/movey-webapp/README.md

 You can call `request.queue(MyJob {...})?` to dispatch a job in the background.

+## Email
+Email may be sent with the help of different drivers:
+- [postmark](https://postmarkapp.com) (enabled with feature `jelly/email-postmark`),
+- [sendgrid](https://sendgrid.com) (enabled with feature `jelly/email-sendgrid`),
+- smtp (enabled with feature `jelly/email-smtp`).

+You can enable several or all features, in which case all selected drivers will be tried until one success or all fails.

 ## The End
 Hopefully, this helps people get going with more web services in Rust, and provides a common base to work off of.
-There's three things to note here:
+There are three things to note here:

 - This is released under a "do-whatever-you-want" license.
 Just give credit if you use it as the basis for a web framework of your own.
 - Someone else is more than welcome to take this further and make a true web framework.